Quealy Winemakers: An Authentic Experience

 For more interesting wine stuff, follow us on:

-The cellar door tastings are conducted IN the winery.
+The cellar door tastings are conducted in the winery.
 You’ll be surrounded by barrels and machinery as you taste these great wines.
 For most groups it delivers a fantastic contrast to the beautiful, manicured outlooks of many Red Hill wineries .

 As mentioned it’s not fancy, but it’s great if you are interested in wine and the process and are after a great experience.
-Probably not the place for hens parties or larger groups
+Probably not the place for hens parties or larger groups.

 What we like

 Great cellar door experience, interesting and well priced wines, the opportunity to meet the most famous winemaker on the Peninsula in a laidback setting.
+These wines are at a great price point, you would be paying nearly double for some of these wines up on The Hill (Red Hill) and I swear they are better.

 What we don’t like